Bonus Chapters

 Years later, when his daughter stepped between him and his son, stopping violence with nothing but her presence and her words, Matthew saw Amelia in her.

 That same courage.
 That same absolute conviction that people could choose mercy.
-That same faith in goodness that should have had no place in the East End but somehow persisted anyway.

 "Stop," Violette said, her voice shaking but firm.
 "Both of you.
 Just stop."